If you doubt that I can actually provide 23 ways to use chicken leftovers, much less creative ways, I guess you’re new here. Welcome!

 You can get fat from a few different sources on the chicken.
 Like I mentioned above, if you chill the pan drippings (or chicken stock), you’ll get a layer of fat that you can separate from the broth or juices.

 It takes more time, but I’ve found that either slow baking or gently frying the fat on the stovetop are the most effective.
+You’ll absolutely want a lid on your pan in either case!
 When you’re done, you’ll have a clear, liquid fat and shrivelled up bits that are actually very tasty additions to chicken stock, by the way!
 I strain them out of the broth and then I finally consider them garbage and compost them.

 And if the whole idea of using chicken fat makes you squirm for health reasons, check out why we shouldn’t be afraid of fat (yes, even the “bad” ones).